edertone/TurboBuilder/README.md

 - Automatic project structure and conventions validation
 - Run unit tests for Php and JS as part of the build process

-All of the listed features can be enabled or disabled via the main Setup-Build.xml file.
+All of the listed features can be enabled or disabled via the main [TurboBuilder.xml](TurboBuilder-Ant/TurboBuilder.xml) file.

 ### How it works
-Turbo builder is based on Apache Ant, but we don't discard translating it to another build tool if necessary.
+Turbo builder is currently based on [Apache Ant](http://ant.apache.org).
 To build a project with turbo builder, you must do the following:

 - Download the command line utilities that are required by the builder.
 You can find all them [Here](TurboBuilder-Tools/).
 There is a [Readme.txt](TurboBuilder-Tools/README.txt) file with information to know where the tools must be placed on your computer.